alejandrorgijon/competitive_mapping_scripts/README.md

 # Reference of paper

-Rodríguez-Gijón A, Milke F, Dharamshi J, Pacheco-Valenciana A, Hampel JJ, Damashek J, Wienhausen G, Rodriguez-R. LM, Garcia SL.
-2024.
-The effect of genome size on ecological success is mediated by genomic features and biotic factors in aquatic prokaryotes.
-Manuscript.
+Rodríguez-Gijón A, Pacheco-Valenciana A, Milke F, Dharamshi JE, Hampel JJ, Damashek J, Wienhausen G, Rodriguez-R LM, Garcia SL.
+2025.
+The ecological success of freshwater microorganisms is mediated by streamlining and biotic interactions. bioRxiv.
+DOI: [10.1101/2025.03.24.644981](https://doi.org/10.1101/2025.03.24.644981).

 # Other relevant references